 For persons who had reached the age of 50 by 1 January 2005, the legislation applicable by the end of 2004 still applies.
 The pension calculation basis is the average income of the 26 best insurance years.
 This period will be gradually increased to 40 years of insurance by 2028.
 For each insurance year, 1.78% of the calculation basis is credited to the pension account.

 Pensions from 1 January 2004 onwards may be no more than 5% lower than the comparable pension at 31 December 2003.
 This figure will be gradually increased to 10% by 2024.

 If you take early retirement, your pension is reduced by 4.2% a year.
 The reduction for corridor pension is 5.1% and, for heavy labour pension, 1.8%.
-However, your pension is reduced by not more than 15%.
+However, your pension is reduced by not more than 15% (15.3% for the corridor pension).
 If retirement is deferred, the pension will be increased by 4.2% per calendar year, up to a maximum increase of 12.6%.

 If your monthly pension(s), along with other income, is/are below certain reference levels, a compensation supplement is paid to the level of the difference between your income and the reference level.
 Other income includes income from a spouse living in the same household.
 This supplement may be increased in case of dependent children.
 If you are in need of care, long-term care benefit may also be provided.

 As a rule, pension is paid on application only.